MarcosCosmos/cg-cpp-bundler/readme.md

 - `#pragma once` macros are also removed (but will have been processed)
 - All other macros are not processed, and are included as-is (if block nesting is safely tracked, though) - This means that, for example, `#define MY_FILE`, or `#if defined MY_FILE` would not be noticed

-#What Does It Actually /Do/, Though?
+#What Does It Actually Do, Though?
 As a rough summary, it:
 - Processes local `#include`s (the ones using quotes, not angle-brackets)
 - Auto detects header-source pairs, including the implementation code at the end of the relevant header file in the bundle output